Metropolitan Borough of Stockport: Economy

 The Co-operative Bank opened a telephone banking centre in the Stockport pyramid in 1994.
-In 1999, the Stockport pyramid became the administrative home of smile.co.uk, an internet bank owned by the Co-op.
-The Co-op moved out of the pyramid building in 2019 and it is now available to let.
-Experian ranked Stockport fifth in North West England for shopping.
-The Merseyway Shopping Centre underwent a £15m redevelopment.
-Other shopping centres in Stockport include the Grand Central Stockport and the Stockport Peel Centre.
+In 1999, it became the administrative home of smile.co.uk, an internet bank owned by the Co-op.
+The Co-op moved out of the building in 2019; it is now occupied by an Indian restaurant.

+Experian ranked Stockport fifth in North West England for shopping, which includes Stockport Peel Centre and the Merseyway Shopping Centre, which underwent a £15m redevelopment in 2008.

-Medical equipment and technology, financial and professional services, computer and internet based services, and creative industries have been identified as growth industries in Greater Manchester, all with concentrations in Stockport.
-With employment at 2.0%, Stockport has the lowest rate of unemployment of all Greater Manchester's boroughs.
-Average house prices in the Stockport are second out of all the metropolitan boroughs in Greater Manchester, 27.7% higher than the average for the county.
+Medical equipment and technology, financial and professional services, computer and internet based services, and creative industries have been identified as growth industries in Greater Manchester; all have concentrations in Stockport.
+With employment at 2.0%, Stockport has the lowest rate of unemployment of all of Greater Manchester's ten boroughs.

+Average house prices in the Stockport are second highest out of all the metropolitan boroughs in Greater Manchester, at 27.7% higher than the average for the county.

-At the 2001 UK census, Stockport had 204,812 residents aged 16 to 74.
-2.4% of these people were students with jobs, 3.3% students without jobs, 5.4% looking after home or family, 5.0% permanently sick or disabled and 2.4% economically inactive for other reasons.
+At the 2001 UK census, Stockport had 204,812 residents aged 16 to 74; of these, 2.4% were students with jobs, 3.3% students without jobs, 5.4% looking after home or family, 5.0% permanently sick or disabled, and 2.4% economically inactive for other reasons.
 These figures were generally in line with the national averages, although the proportion of people looking after home and family and students without jobs was significantly lower than the national average.

-In 2001, of 136,059 residents of Stockport in employment, the industry of employment was: 17.3% retail and wholesale, 14.7% manufacturing, 13.8% property and business services, 11.7% health and social work, 8.9% education, 7.7% transport and communications, 6.1% construction, 5.3% finance, 4.6% public administration and defence, 4.1% hotels and restaurants, 0.7% energy and water supply, 0.6% agriculture and 4.3% other.
+In 2001, of 136,059 residents of Stockport in employment, the industry of employment was: 17.3% retail and wholesale, 14.7% manufacturing, 13.8% property and business services, 11.7% health and social work, 8.9% education, 7.7% transport and communications, 6.1% construction, 5.3% finance, 4.6% public administration and defence, 4.1% hotels and restaurants, 0.7% energy and water supply, 0.6% agriculture, and 4.3% other.
 This was roughly in line with national figures, except for the proportion of jobs in agriculture which is less than half the national average, reflecting the town's suburban nature and its proximity to the centre of Manchester.